 Columbus is a medium-sized city located in the state of Indiana.
 With a population of 48,046 people and 13 constituent neighborhoods, Columbus is the 21st largest community in Indiana.

-Columbus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Columbus is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Columbus who work in management occupations (12.35%), office and administrative support (10.11%), and architecture and engineering (8.70%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbus is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Columbus is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Columbus who work in architecture and engineering (13.42%), management occupations (11.20%), and office and administrative support (8.94%).

 Also of interest is that Columbus has more people living here who work in computers and math than 95% of the places in the US.

-Columbus is a somewhat ethnically-diverse city.
+Columbus is a very ethnically-diverse city.
 The people who call Columbus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbus residents report their race to be White, followed by Asian.
-Important ancestries of people in Columbus include English, Irish, Scottish, and Italian.
+Important ancestries of people in Columbus include German, English, Irish, French, and European.

 The most common language spoken in Columbus is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.